-Any proposals which could potentially impact the significance of a non-designated heritage asset, shown in Policy Map 2 and Policy Map 3 and described in Appendix B, must be supported by a Statement of Significance describing the significance of any heritage assets affected, including any contribution made by their setting.
+Any proposals which would affect the significance of a non-designated heritage asset, shown in Policy Map 2 and Policy Map 3 and described in Appendix B, should be supported by a Statement of Significance describing the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance.